d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 2. What three summary statistics are used to describe the relationship between two quantitative variables?

-\vspace{0.3in}
+\vspace{0.4in}

-We will look at the relationship between 'Budget' and 'Revenue' for movies released in 2016.
-Enter the variable name `budget_mil` for xx and `revenue_mil` for yy to create the scatterplot.
+We will look at the relationship between `Budget` and `Revenue` for movies released in 2016.
+Enter the variable name `budget_mil` for xx and `revenue_mil` for yy at line 7 in the `RScript` file to create the scatterplot.
 (Note: both variables are measured in "millions of dollars").
 Highlight and run lines 1 - 12.

 ```r